 - to appropriate parties in a health or safety emergency;

 - directory information so designated by the University;

 - the results of any disciplinary proceeding conducted by the University against an alleged perpetrator of a crime of violence to the alleged victim of that crime.

 The application of these exceptions can be tricky at times.
-When in doubt, please contact the University Counsel prior to making any non-consensual disclosure.
+When in doubt, please contact the General Counsel prior to making any non-consensual disclosure.

 Who falls within the definition of "University officials?"

 A "University official" is defined as follows:

 - A person employed by the University in an administrative, supervisory, academic, research, or support staff position;